partigabor/aromatica-old/content/items/ashanti_pepper.md

 </center>

 ASHANTI PEPPER (*Piper guineense* Schumach. & Thonn.) is a(n) climbing epiphyte from the *Piperaceae* family, growing in the wet tropical biome, originating in the region(s) of Tropical Africa, Madagascar.
-It is used as a(n) culinary and medicinal spice, and cultivated for its fruit.

-{{< cite "powo" >}}
+It is used as a(n) culinary and medicinal spice, and cultivated for its fruit.{{< cite "powo" >}}

 ## Overview